Prepare for your application interview

 Overseas Studies will host a General Orientation and program-specific Pre-Departure Orientation before you depart.
 Attendance at both orientations is mandatory.

-Research the visa process for your country
+Research the visa process for your host country

 Important Notes: